Guidelines on curbing virus issued as Japan's schools set to reopen | The Japan Times

 “We want schools to carefully consult with the prefectural governments” in deciding when to reopen classes, taking into consideration how the virus has been spreading locally, the minister told a Diet session.

 The guidelines also call for thorough hand-washing before eating lunch.
-Hagiuda said the schools will be recommended to use checklists of measures against virus infection to be distributed to them by the ministry.
+Hagiuda said the schools will be recommended that they use checklists of measures against virus infection that are to be distributed to them by the ministry.

 Meanwhile, many elementary schools nationwide held ceremonies Tuesday to mark the end of the current school year.